 The romantic River Tweed is a sight to behold, as Berwick’s three iconic bridges stand proudly over its shimmering water.
 Hop on board The Border Rose with Berwick Boat Trips and sail out to sea in search of the dolphins that are regularly sighted at the mouth of the river.
 David and crew will open your eyes to Berwick’s tumultuous history while you keep them peeled for the water’s wildlife.

 Northumberland boasts the longest stretch of Hadrian’s Wall, the fascinating Roman remains that delve and dive across the rolling Northumberland National Park landscape.
-Step into your hiking boots and explore one of the National Park routes where iconic sites such as Sycamore Gap, Roman Forts and ancient temples can all be discovered and the wall is with you every step of the way.
+Step into your hiking boots and explore one of the National Park routes where iconic sites such as, Birdoswald, Chesters and Housesteads Roman Forts, as well as ancient temples can all be discovered.
+On your journey the wall is with you every step of the way.
 Want to walk the length of the wall without being weighed down by your luggage?
 Let Hadrian's Wall Baggage Transfer do the heavy lifting for you.

 This one is a beginner adrenaline-junkie’s dream; Calvert Kielder’s ZipCoaster has you soaring through the air in roller-coaster-esque ups, downs, twists and turns.
 Securely strapped into a harness, the thrilling ride gives you a free-flying sensation and, like all of Calvert Kielder’s activities, is completely accessible, so users with a disability can enjoy the ride.